Radiative zone: Eddington stellar model

-Thus the Eddington model is a good approximation in the radiation zone as long as κL/M is approximately constant, which is often the case.
+Thus the Eddington model is a good approximation in the radiative zone as long as κL/M is approximately constant, which is often the case.

 Stability against convection

 The radiation zone is stable against formation of convection cells if the density gradient is high enough, so that an element moving upwards has its density lowered (due to adiabatic expansion) less than the drop in density of its surrounding, so that it will experience a net buoyancy force downwards.